inspec/inspec/docs-chef-io/content/inspec/cli.md

 * `--enhanced-outcomes`
     Includes enhanced outcome of controls in report data.
 * `--attestation-file=one two three`
-    Load one or more attestation files.
-Using this option makes `enhanced-outcomes` option true.
+    Loads one or more attestation files.
+Using this option, makes the `enhanced-outcomes` option true.

 ## habitat